 UConn's Judaic Studies graduate program provides a unique opportunity for students with specialized interests in Jewish literature, culture, and history to pursue their research in the context of other relevant literatures, cultures, and languages, all of which are integrated within UConn's Department of Literatures, Cultures, and Languages (LCL), which incorporates, aside from Hebrew and Judaic Studies (HEJS), sections devoted to Arabic Studies, Classics and Ancient Mediterranean Studies, Chinese, Comparative Literary and Cultural Studies, French and Francophone Studies, German Studies, Italian Literary and Cultural Studies, and Spanish Studies.
 Students may also take relevant courses in other programs and departments beyond LCL, especially Medieval Studies, which has a particularly strong relationship with LCL and Judaic Studies.

-Students who wish to pursue a terminal Master of Arts in Judaic Studies or the Doctorate of Arts degree do so through the Department of Literatures, Cultures, and Languages by combining their interest in a relevant culture and literature (e.g., German, Spanish, Italian, French, Arabic) with a concentration in Hebrew and Judaic Studies (visit their website to learn more).
+Students who wish to pursue a terminal Master of Arts in Judaic Studies or the Doctorate of Arts degree do so through the Department of Literatures, Cultures, and Languages.
+Doctoral students combine their interest in a relevant culture and literature (e.g., German, Spanish, Italian, French, Arabic) with a concentration in Hebrew and Judaic Studies (visit their website to learn more).

 Students who have an interest in expanding their knowledge of Judaic Studies for professional or personal reasons are encouraged to apply.